• Skip to primary navigation

 Cast iron skillet with sauteed veggies plus lentils.

-diced tomatoes, almond milk and tamari are added to a cast iron pot filled with sauteed veggies for vegan bolognese
+Diced tomatoes, almond milk and tamari are added to a cast iron pot filled with sauteed veggies.

-Add in diced tomatoes, almond milk and tamari
+Then stir in the diced tomatoes with juices, almond milk and tamari.

 Chunky vegan bolognese simmering inside a cast iron skillet